ChartIQ/chartiq-react-app/README.md

-unzip your-chartiq-license.zip -d ./your-license cp -r ./your-license ./chartiq npm run build cp dist/* ../path/to/your/project
+unzip your-chartiq-license.zip -d ./your-license cp -r ./your-license ./chartiq npm run build
 ```

 - For more about building this project see [Building the project](#building-the-project).
-- For more about including the SDK see [Including the ChartIQ SDK](#including-the-chartiq-sdk).

 In `src/main.js` you can add React props that are passed down to the chart engine constructor.
 These props are set in the `chartConstructor` and `preferences` objects.
 Read more about the arguments that the ChartEngine accepts and the preferences of the chart at [documentation.chartiq.com](http://documentation.chartiq.com)